hyperledger/identus-docs/documentation/docs/quick-start.md

 </Tabs>

 ### Deploy & Establish Mediation
 Mediation is the process that ensures messages get routed and stored correctly between Issuers, Verifiers and Holders, even if they are offline.
 The mediator offers a service that is always running and can securely store messages and deliver them to the associated DIDs using DIDComm.
-This enables use-cases where connectivity to a (mobile) wallet cannot be guaranteed.
+This enables use-cases where connectivity to a (mobile) Edge Agent cannot be guaranteed.

 #### Preparation
 1. To get the mediator deployed locally for the demo, clone the [Mediator repository](https://github.com/input-output-hk/identus-mediator).